osmcode/osm-testdata/README.md

 A script `bin/create_grid.sh` is provided that generates a grid of "tiles" for those tests in spatialite format.
 The result can be used for instance as a background layer in a GIS program.

+## Label Nodes

+Interesting points in the data can be labled by adding an optional `labels.osm` file containing OSM nodes with a `label=*` tag.
+Test software is normally not required to read these, but they can be used when visualizing tests for instance.

+## Creating Tests

+Unfortunately there is no easy way to create tests with JOSM or other software.
+You just don't have enough control over the contents of the data file unless you write it by hand.

+The easiest way is probably something like this:
+* draw the test case on a piece of paper with grid lines
+* number all nodes
+* number all used grid lines on x and y axis
+* create directory for new test
+* copy over `data.osm` from another test, globally search-and-replace test id
+* add nodes, ways, relations as needed
+* add `README` and `result` files

 ## License